Eric-Miao/eric-miao.github.io/_posts/2023-11-21-profile-storyboard.md

     padding-left: 40px;
   }
 ---
-I am a master's student at UC Berkeley, focusing on Development Engineering.
-With a bachelor's degree in computer science, Machine Learning Engineer is what I am pursing at the moment.
-The long-term goal for my career development is to promote digital transformation in traditional industries.

-## About

 At present, I am seeking a full-time position as a Machine Learning Engineer or Data Scientist, starting from January 2023.
 I recently completed my internship with the Walmart Sourcing Tech team in Shanghai, where I served as a Machine Learning Engineer.
 During my tenure, I developed and trained an LLM-driven chatbot from scratch to provide 24/7 internal technical support, complementing our human associates.